16 Most Stunning Sedona Sunset Spots in Arizona 2026

 4. Lovers Knoll

 As the name suggests, Lover’s Knoll is a romantic viewpoint ideal for an outdoor date.
 It’s easily accessible by car.
-The top provides a clear and extensive view of all the other famous landmarks of the region, like Twin Buttes, Schnebly Hill, Lee Mountain, Courthouse Butte, etc.
+The top provides a clear, extensive view of other famous landmarks in the region, such as Twin Buttes, Schnebly Hill, Lee Mountain, and Courthouse Butte.

-Sunset here on a full moon night creates mesmerizing sceneries.
+Sunset here on a full moon night creates mesmerizing scenery.
 This location is also a well-known wedding spot.
 The way to the top is a dirt road on the side.
-Look for the starting point, as anyone can easily miss it.
+Look for the starting point, as it’s easy to miss.

 Address: 1891-1893 Upper Red Rock Loop Rd, Sedona, AZ 86336, United States.